-Name, Province/State and Country of Residence and Other Positions, if any, held with the Company Date First Became a Director Principal Occupation Number of Shares 1 GRAEME LEMPRIERE British Columbia, Canada CEO and Chairman of the Board of Directors January 28, 2010 Businessman.
-Chairman of the Board of Directors and CEO of the Company; CEO of Marvelle Capital Corp. since October 2006.
-7,650,000 3 GARY ANDERSON Manitoba, Canada President and Director August 29, 2017 Businessman.
-President of the Company since October 16, 2018; CEO of Salthammer Inc. Co- founder, former CEO and a current director of Ag Growth International Inc., a TSX listed company 4,680,667
+Name, Province/State and Country of Residence and Other Positions, if any, held with the Company Date First Became a Director Principal Occupation Number of Shares 1 GRAEME LEMPRIERE British Columbia, Canada CEO and Chairman of the Board of Directors January 28, 2010 Chairman of the Board of Directors and CEO of the Company; CEO of Marvelle Capital Corp. since October 2006.
+7,650,0003 GARY ANDERSON Manitoba, Canada President and Director 2 August 29, 2017 President of the Company since October 16, 2018; CEO of Salthammer Inc. Co-founder, former CEO and a current director of Ag Growth International Inc., a TSX listed company.
+6,285,667 COLIN RUSH Saskatchewan, Canada COO and Director April 24, 2014 COO of the Company since August 2016.

-Name, Province/State and Country of Residence and Other Positions, if any, held with the Company Date First Became a Director Principal Occupation Number of Shares 1 ANTONY EDWARDS Alberta, Canada Director September 29, 2017 Lawyer.
-Partner at Field Law LLP, a professional engineer, a registered patent agent in Canada and the United States and a registered trademark agent in Canada and the United States.
-0 CHANTAL SCHUTZ British Columbia, Canada Director 2 April 24, 2014 14 Businesswoman.
-Chartered Professional Accountant.
-Chief Executive Office of NYCE Sensors Inc. since 2017.
-COLIN ROSENGREN Saskatchewan, Canada Vice-President Product Development and Director October 2, 2013 Businessman, Commercial Farmer and Agronomy Consultant.
-Vice-President Product Development of the Company since December 20, 2013 and President of Rosengren Farms Inc. 1,677,0004 COLIN RUSH Saskatchewan, Canada COO and Director 2 April 24, 2014 Businessman.
-Chief Operating Officer of the Company since August 2016.
 Canadian Regional Head of JCB (September 2013 - May 2016).
 Former Senior Director, Regional Sales Case IH (October 2008 - September 2013).
-212,090 RANDY MINHAS British Columbia, Canada Director 2 December 9, 2016 Businessman.
-Chartered Professional Accountant.
+279,955 RANDY MINHAS British Columbia, Canada Director 2 December 9, 2016 Chartered Professional Accountant.
 Chartered Director.
-Chief Executive Officer and Director for Affinor Growers Inc. from September 2018 to present.
+CEO and Director for Affinor Growers Inc. since September 2018.
 Senior Financial Manager for Rye Patch Gold Corp. from September 2016 to June 2018.
-Finance and accounting consultant for public companies from 2011 to September 2016.
-76,667
+Finance and accounting consultant for public companies since 2011.
+76,667 GLENN GATCLIFFE Ontario, Canada Director 2 November 4, 2020 Managing Director, Investment Banking, Head of Consumer, Agriculture, Chemicals and Manufacturing, Raymond James Ltd. from November 2015 to September 2020.
+Investment and Corporate Banking BMO Capital Markets from June 2000 to April 2015. nil DR. ULRICH TROGELE California, U.S.A.
+Director April 1, 2020 COO & EVP of AMVAC Chemical Corporation, a wholly owned subsidiary of American Vanguard Corporation, a NYSE listed company. nil

 - 1. Information as to voting shares beneficially owned, not being within the knowledge of the Company, has been furnished by the respective nominees individually. - 2.
 Member of Audit Committee. - 3.
-Owned as to 320,000 shares directly; 4,830,000 shares by Marvelle Capital Corporation and 2,500,000 shares by Marvelle Corporate Development Ltd., both companies controlled by Graeme Lempriere. - 4.
-All shares are held by Rosengren Farms Inc., a private company controlled by Colin Rosengren.
+Owned as to 320,000 shares directly; 4,830,000 shares by Marvelle Capital Corporation and 2,500,000 shares by Marvelle Corporate Development Ltd., both companies controlled by Graeme Lempriere.